-On Highway 276, outside of Brevard NC
+On Highway 276, outside of Brevard NC in Pisgah National Forest

-Roundtrip Distance: Just a short walk
+Roundtrip Distance: Short walk

 Features: Waterfall, swimming

-Looking Glass Rock is a very large Mountain/Rock, visible off the Parkway, that during the winter, it's rock faces often get covered with ice, giving the appearance of a "looking glass", especially in the early mornings.
+Looking Glass Rock is a very large Mountain/Rock, visible from of the Parkway.
+During the winter, it's rock faces often get covered with ice, giving the appearance of a "looking glass", especially in the early mornings.

 From the deck, you can climb down onto the rocks, and get to the bottom of the falls, which is a popular place for wading and swimming during the summer.

-Looking Glass Falls is a gorgeous 50 foot waterfall that should definitely be on your list of things to see while visiting the NC Blue Ridge.
-Sliding Rock is just a short drive up the road, and visiting both makes for a great day outing.
-Here’s a video of the fall:
+Looking Glass Falls is a gorgeous 50 foot waterfall that should definitely be on your list of things to see while visiting the Blue Ridge Mountains of North Carolina.
+Looking Glass Falls is open year-round for viewing.